 Pirates of the Caribbean Adventureland Magic Kingdom

 Yo Ho!
 Yo Ho!
 A Pirates Life for Me!
-Travel back in time to the West Indies of the 1700s, when Spain brought gold from the New World back home and Pirates ruled the waters!
-Pirates of the Caribbean is located in Adventureland, in the Caribbean Plaza.
-The architecture resembles the 18th Century West Indies.
-Pirates of the Caribbean opened in Walt Disney World on December 15, 1973.
+Travel back in time to when Pirates ruled the waters!
+Pirates of the Caribbean is located in Adventureland, in the Caribbean Plaza, just past the Jungle Cruise.

 PIRATES OF THE CARIBBEAN — As you enter the attraction, the walkway to the boats is long and winding with LOW lighting.
 Be sure and take a look at the theming inside the queuing area.

 Pirates of the Caribbean, the classic Disney theme park adventure, is a slow, dark boat ride (with one medium drop) that features Captain Jack Sparrow and his nemesis Barbossa from the “Pirates of the Caribbean” series of films.

 You’ll find boisterious pirates drinking and looting and having a good time.
 Travel through the pirates’ grotto, the galleon with Captain Barbossa, the town square, burning city and the dungeon.
 Remember “Dead Men Tell No Tales!”

 The eight-and-a-half minute ride is over way too quickly!
 There’s lots to see with 125 Audio-Animatronics figures, including 65 pirates and villagers and 60 animals and birds.

 Read about Disneyland’s version of this classic attraction HERE.

 This is a classic Walt Disney attraction and should not be missed!